snowmany19/ClientIQ/PRODUCTION_DEPLOYMENT.md

 ## 🎉 Ready for Sale!

-With these improvements, your IncidentIQ application is now:
+With these improvements, your A.I.ncident📊 - AI Incident Management Dashboard application is now:

 - **Production-ready** with enterprise-grade security
 - **Scalable** with proper database and caching